TromaDance

-The TromaDance Film Festival is a free annual independent film festival organized by Troma Entertainment.
+The TromaDance Film Festival is a free annual independent non-competitive film festival organized by Troma Entertainment.
 Founded in 1999, TromaDance was originally held in Park City and Salt Lake City, Utah, operating concurrently alongside the Sundance Film Festival in order to showcase an independent alternative to Sundance's perceived mainstream offerings.
 Between 2010 and 2013, the festival had been relocated to various locations throughout New Jersey.
-Since 2014, TromaDance has relocated to New York City.
+Since 2014, TromaDance has relocated to New York City, and Mahoning Drive-In Theater.

 Overview

 TromaDance advertises itself as "the first and only film festival of the people, for the people, and by the people", dedicated to "bringing independent art back to the people".
 In direct opposition to Sundance, TromaDance doesn't charge an entry fee for filmmakers to submit their films and doesn't charge admission fees for people to attend the film screenings.
 Although Troma themselves are notorious for their violent low-budget horror films, TromaDance showcases both shorts and features of varying genres and formats, including comedy, drama, documentary, animation and experimental film, though horror, fantasy and sci-fi usually make up a significant portion of the entries.